Get a free estimate

 If you are experiencing problems but don't see armyworms, consider whether you are watering frequently enough or mowing too low.

-In most years, we do not treat for armyworms preemptively.
+In most markets, we do not treat armyworms preemptively in our regular lawn care service agreement.
 We use something called Integrated Pest Management (IPM).
 This means Waynes only uses products when they are needed, avoiding excess chemicals in the environment.
-We adjust this strategy in areas where armyworms are active.
+If you are a Waynes lawn care customer and armyworms are present, we will come out and treat them.
+For year-round preventative measures of armyworms, we offer a preventative program that is a separate charge outside of our normal lawn program.